slhck/SubjectivePlayer/README.md

 adb push playlist1.cfg /storage/emulated/0/Android/data/org.univie.subjectiveplayer/files/SubjectiveCfg/
 ```

+To automate this process, you can use the provided `push_to_device.sh` script in the `examples/` directory and adapt it to your needs.

 ### Validate the Playlists

 The app can validate the playlists to ensure all referenced video files exist.
 This is optional, but recommended.